-Development which will provide for the expansion of existing businesses and the establishment of new workshop and business units will be supported where:
+Development which will provide for the expansion of existing businesses and the establishment of new workshop and business units will be supported where: a) It is compatible with the existing form and character of the village and is not intrusive in open countryside;

-- a) It is compatible with the existing form and character of the village and is not intrusive in open countryside; - b) It would not result in unacceptable harm to the living conditions of the occupants of neighbouring properties in terms of noise, vibration, smell.
-Light pollution or visual intrusion; - c) Safe vehicular access can be provided and it would not result in the generation of additional traffic that would result in harm to road safety or severe congestion. - d) It would not result in an unacceptable level of on street parking having regard to road safety and the free flow of traffic.
+c) Safe vehicular access can be provided and it would not result in the generation of additional traffic that would result in harm to road safety or severe congestion.

+d) It would not result in an unacceptable level of on street parking having regard to road safety and the free flow of traffic.